Food Vision Dairy Group: Farmers cutting numbers could lose €2,910/cow

-Farmers exiting the dairy sector could lose an estimated €1,770/cow removed, while farmers reducing numbers could lose an estimated €2,910/cow, the Food Vision Dairy Group has claimed in its final report.
+Farmers exiting the dairy sector could lose an estimated €1,770/cow removed, while farmers reducing numbers could lose an estimated €2,910/cow, the Food Vision Dairy Group has claimed in a final version of its report.

 The report, which has been seen by Agriland, outlines the potential income foregone for farmers.